 The Director of Music

 Dr Edwin Hillier is a choral director, composer, and educator based in South London, with over fifteen years’ experience leading music in church, educational, and community settings.
-In September 2024, he was appointed Director of Music at St Mary, Newington, where he is pioneering a new music programme—establishing children’s, choral scholar, and community choirs to enrich worship and strengthen parish engagement.

-Alongside his work at St Mary’s, Edwin is Professor of Composition and Academic Studies at the Royal College of Music.
-As a composer, his work has been presented internationally, including performances at Wigmore Hall, Kings Place, Roulette NYC, and by ensembles including the London Symphony Orchestra and the London Sinfonietta.
-Recent pieces have been broadcast on BBC Radio 3, France Musique, and recorded on NMC.
+As a composer, his work has been performed internationally at venues including Wigmore Hall, Kings Place, and Roulette (New York City), by ensembles including the London Symphony Orchestra and London Sinfonietta.
+Recent works have been broadcast on BBC Radio 3 and France Musique, and recorded on the NMC label.
 He was the recipient of a Scottish Award for New Music in both 2020 and 2021.

 The Organist